dubrie/public/books.md

 - [Top 5](#top-5)

 ### Active Books
-- Station Eleven by Emily St. John Mandel
+- Native Seattle: Histories from the Crossing-Over Place by Coll Thrush
+- Endure: Mind, Body, and the Curiosuly Elastic Limits of Human Performance by Alex Hutchinson

 ### Up Next
-- Endure by Alex Hutchinson

 ### Books To Read List